What are cultural values? Cultural competence

 • 7.
 Unique and rare musical instruments;

 • 8.
-Postage stamps, other philatelic materials, individually or in collections;
+Postage stamps, other philatelic materials, separately or in collections;

 • 9.
 Ancient coins, orders, medals, seals and other collectibles;

 • 10.
-Rare collections and specimens of flora and fauna, subjects of interest to such branches of science as mineralogy, anatomy and paleontology;
+Rare collections and specimens of flora and fauna, objects of interest to such branches of science as mineralogy, anatomy and paleontology;

-Thus, this Law exhaustively stipulates almost all items that can directly or indirectly be related to cultural values.
+Thus, this Law exhaustively stipulates almost all items that may directly or indirectly relate to cultural values.

-Despite the fact that international law and Russian legislation give several definitions of the concept of "cultural values", general specifics remains unchanged: the cultural heritage forms a set of material and spiritual cultural values of other eras, subject to conservation, reassessment and use of existing achievements.
-The concept of "cultural values" covers both material objects and the spiritual activity of a person.
-Cultural value may have the means of labor and its material products, works spiritual creativity, philosophical ideas, achievements of science, traditions, moral and legal norms, etc.
+Despite the fact that international law and Russian legislation provide several definitions of the concept of “cultural property”, general specifics remains unchanged: cultural heritage forms a set of material and spiritual cultural values of other eras that are subject to preservation, revaluation and use of existing achievements.
+The concept of “cultural values” covers both material objects and spiritual human activity.
+The means of labor and its material products, works can have cultural value spiritual creativity, philosophical ideas, achievements of science, traditions, moral and legal norms, etc.

 The most common feature of cultural values is their historical, scientific, artistic or other cultural significance for society.
-Cultural property should be understood as irreplaceable tangible and intangible objects and works of culture created by man as a result of creative process having artistic and property value, universal significance and having an aesthetic, scientific, historical impact on a person.
+Cultural values should be understood as irreplaceable tangible and intangible objects and works of culture created by man as a result of creative process, having artistic and property value, universal significance and having an aesthetic, scientific, historical impact on humans.

-So the Great Legal Encyclopedia (2005 edition) gives a more detailed definition of cultural value, these are “... moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, art crafts and crafts, works of culture and art, results and methods of scientific research of cultural activities, buildings, structures, objects and technologies of historical and cultural significance, historically and culturally unique territories and objects.
+Thus, the Great Legal Encyclopedia (2005 edition) gives a more detailed definition of cultural value, these are “... moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, artistic crafts and crafts, works of culture and art, results and methods of scientific research into cultural activities, buildings, structures, objects and technologies of historical and cultural significance, historically and culturally unique territories and objects.”

-An object of cultural value should not only give a person information of a historical, artistic or scientific nature, but primarily affect the senses.
-Such an object can cause, for example, visual, auditory enjoyment.
-These impressions affect the human mind, thus transmitting, sometimes from the distant past, the thoughts of the creator of cultural value.
+An object of cultural value should not only provide a person with information of a historical, artistic or scientific nature, but primarily affect the senses.
+Such an object can cause, for example, visual and auditory pleasure.
+These impressions influence the human mind, thus transmitting, sometimes from the distant past, the thoughts of the creator of cultural value.

 1) universality, i.e. the subject is of global interest (has value for all peoples);

-2) indispensability: it is impossible to create an absolutely identical sample;
+2) irreplaceability: it is impossible to create an absolutely identical sample;

-3) uniqueness, considered as an aesthetic message that the object carries;
+3) uniqueness, considered as an aesthetic message carried by the object;

-4) time criterion: cultural values include those objects of the material world, which were created for the most part more than 100 (50) years ago;
+4) time criterion: cultural values include those objects of the material world that were created for the most part more than 100 (50) years ago;

-5) value in equivalent terms: cultural values are subject to property valuation and can be attributed to objects of the material world (things).
+5) value in equivalent terms: cultural values are subject to property valuation and can be classified as objects of the material world (things).

-Classification K.Ts.
-A rather difficult task, since they are too diverse, their number is incalculable, they are unique.
-The classification, built using completely heterogeneous criteria, does not stand up to criticism, almost each of the types listed in it includes objects that can be simultaneously attributed to other types of monuments.
+Classification by K.Ts.
+Quite a difficult task, since they are too diverse, their number is innumerable, they are unique.
+The classification, constructed using completely heterogeneous criteria, does not stand up to criticism; almost each of the types listed in it includes objects that can simultaneously be classified as other types of monuments.
 However, for the protection of historical and cultural monuments, their scientific classification, which allows choosing the most optimal means of their protection, is important.

-Article 1 of the Convention for the Protection of Cultural Property in the Event of Armed Conflict classifies cultural property into 3 categories:
+Article 1 of the Convention for the Protection of Cultural Property in the Event of Armed Conflict provides a classification of cultural property, dividing it into 3 categories:

-2) Buildings, the main purpose of which is the storage and display of movable cultural property listed in the first category.
-These include museums, major libraries, and archive repositories.
+2) Buildings whose main purpose is the storage and display of movable cultural property classified in the first category.
+These include museums, large libraries, and archive storage facilities.

 The basis for the classification of K.Ts.
-The time factor can also serve, i.e. time of creation of the item: artifacts, modern, as well as the value of K.Ts.
-Taking as a basis such a distinction and a consumer (mercantile) interest in the history of human development, we see the function of cultural values as a means of familiarization with culture.
+The time factor may also serve, i.e. time of creation of the item: artifacts, modern ones, as well as the value of K.Ts.
+Taking as a basis such a distinction and consumer (mercantile) interest in the history of human development, we see the function of cultural values as a means of familiarization with culture.

-Cultural values are the main elements of the civilization and culture of peoples and familiarization with them contributes to mutual understanding and mutual respect between peoples, each state must protect the property, consisting of cultural values located on its territory, from the dangers associated with their illegal export, import and transfer ownership rights to them.
+Cultural values are the main elements of civilization and culture of peoples and familiarization with them contributes to mutual understanding and mutual respect between peoples; each state must protect the property consisting of cultural values located on its territory from the dangers associated with their illegal export, import and transfer ownership rights to them.

 Editor's Choice